 How many garage sales can be held on one property in a year?

 Under the Property Standards By-law, garage sales shall not exceed three consecutive days in duration and may not occur upon the same property more frequently than three times cumulative per calendar year.
-Any COVID-19 restrictions issued by the Province or the Health Unit must be followed.

 I had a sign near my property and it was removed.

 Signs that do not have a permit or meet the standards of the Sign By-law may be removed by by-law enforcement officers.

 Can I put up signs advertising my garage sale?

 Yes, but signs are not to be put on municipal property, public poles or light standards unless permission has been granted by the municipality.
 Ensure that signs do not block sight-lines for traffic and pedestrians.
 Note that signs posted in violation of these rules may be removed, and those posting the signs may face fines.